fbpx

 A wise person once said – Be wary of the startups launching in your industry.
 What sounds like an interesting idea with a small team working on it today can give all the giants a run for their money in the future.

-Why you should track the startups in your industry?
+Why should you track the startups in your industry?

 Let me give you an instance.

 Launched in October 2008, Spotify had its own unique business model.
-Having tied with up major labels, Spotify, instead of providing paid songs that can be kept for a lifetime, gave away millions of songs for free and kept a subscription fee of $10 if anyone wanted to open their playlist for ad-free access.
+Having tied up major labels, Spotify, instead of providing paid songs that can be kept for a lifetime, gave away millions of songs for free and kept a subscription fee of $10 if anyone wanted to open their playlist for ad-free access.

 Let’s have a look at both these categories.